LUTHER ‘Guitar Junior’ JOHNSON

 Luther & the Magic Rockers play some real Blues at a bar gig;

 Muddy Waters recruited Luther to his band at this time to replace (big co-incidence) Luther 'Snake Boy' Johnson.
 In an eight year stretch as Muddy's lead guitarist, Luther toured The States and Europe and appeared on several of the big guy's albums.
 Luther's own debut album 'Luther's Blues' was cut for the French Black & Blue label, with Pinetop Perkins, Willie 'Big Eyes' Smith and Jerry Portnoy from Muddy's crew.
 When that version of the band broke up in 1980, Luther made an appearance in John Lee Hooker's band in The Blues Brothers film.
 Soon Luther relocated to New England and formed his own outfit, The Magic Rockers, often working with The Roomful of Blues horn section.
 Eight further albums have proved Luther's durability, and he picked up a Grammy for Best Traditional Blues Album in 1985.
 Even if he hadn't been based in Chicago for years, the title of his 1996 album 'Slammin' on the West Side' sums up Luther's approach exactly.
-He also played on three albums by long-running Washington band The Nighthawks, but Luther is now resident in New Hampshire, and still rocking.
+He also played on albums by long-running Washington band The Nighthawks, who he continued to tour with until his death on December 25th 2022.